MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 For details about Azure Storage Explorer, see [Integrate OneLake with Azure Storage Explorer](../onelake/onelake-azure-storage-explorer.md).

 ## Data Science

 ### ML Model and Experiment

 Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models/experiments won't be replicated to the secondary region.
-To fully recover them in the new region, save the code content in a version control system (for example, Git) or in an external repository, and manually rerun the code content after the disaster.
+To fully recover them in the new region, save the code content in a version control system (such as Git), and manually rerun the code content after the disaster.

-1. Recover the ML model or experiment in a notebook.
+1. Recover the notebook.
 Refer to the [Notebook recovery steps](#notebook).

 1. Configuration, historically run metrics, and metadata won't be replicated to the paired region.
 You'll have to rerun each version of your data science code to fully recover ML models and experiments after the disaster.